Update 2022-09-09 : I corrected a few typos

 Ubuntu / PopOS / Debian : will be updated soon 😥

-I vaguely remember using the power save the configuration, so that was explaining the low frequency but it was never moving either.
-I decided to switch governor to see if I can use my CPU to the fullest and run some benchmarks.
+I vaguely remember using the power save the configuration, so that was explaining the low frequency but it was never moving up either.
+I decided to switch governor to see if I can utilize my CPU to the fullest and run some benchmarks.
 After trying a few different governors: performance, on-demand, and schedutil, I still had no luck.
-My CPU frequency was going up but it was maxing out at the base clock.
+My CPU frequency was going up a bit but it was maxing out at the base clock.
 It seemed impossible to reach any of the boost frequencies advertised by the manufacturer.
 Time to ditch Linux? eh NO!

 I checked my kernel but it was already at the latest which is 5.17 (March 2022).
 It should also not be the bios because I was able to max out the machine when it was running Windows.